rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 ### 2. Packing the code using MLProjects
-After executing the code, students can packing the code in a virtual environment such as conda so that the code can be executed everywhere.
-In order to package the code using mlflow, students have to create MLProject and description files which define the requirements for executing the code.
+After executing the code, you can packing the code in a virtual environment such as conda so that the code can be executed everywhere.
+In order to package the code using mlflow, you have to create MLProject and description files which define the requirements for executing the code.
 The below files are an example for packaging the code at <https://github.com/mlflow/mlflow-example> and execute it in the conda environment.

 Create MLProject file
 ```yaml